James Settelmeyer: Career

 Settelmeyer was first elected in 2006, and his first session was in 2007 where he was placed on the Commerce and Labor, Governmental Affairs, and Election Procedures & Constitutional Amendments committees.
 In the Interim James has been appointed to serve on the Senior and Veterans study committee.

 Before being an elected representative he was the chairman of the Carson Valley Conservation District, as well as chairman of the Nevada State Conservation Commission.

 Settelmeyer was appointed Chairman of District Nine of the Office of the National Ombudsman, Small Business Administration in October 2008.
 District Nine includes California, Nevada, Arizona, Hawaii and Guam.

 He was appointed as natural resources director by the governor.

 Personal life

 Settelmeyer lives and works on his family ranch in Douglas County, Nevada.
 He was married to Sherese from 2002-2021, he filed for divorce in 2020.
 James and Sherese have one child.
 He also has an older daughter from a previous relationship.

+He was termed out of the senate, and did not run for higher office as he did not want the details of his high-conflict divorce to go public.